Tahith Chong: Senior

 In July 2018, Chong was called up to the first team for their pre-season tour in the United States.
 In their opening game, he featured as a second-half substitute in a 1–1 draw against Club América, followed by starting in their goalless draw against the San Jose Earthquakes.
 On 23 October, he was named as an unused substitute for the first time in United's 1–0 defeat to Juventus in the Champions League.
 Following the appointment of Ole Gunnar Solskjær as caretaker manager, Chong made his competitive debut replacing Juan Mata in a 2–0 FA Cup victory against Reading on 5 January.
-At the end of the season, he was named the Denzil Haroun Reserve Player of the Year award, becaming the first player since Giuseppe Rossi to win the award the year after being named the Jimmy Murphy Young Player of the Year.
+At the end of the season, he was named the Denzil Haroun Reserve Player of the Year award, becoming the first player since Giuseppe Rossi to win the award the year after being named the Jimmy Murphy Young Player of the Year.
 On 9 March 2020, Chong signed a new contract to keep him at the club until 2022, with the option to extend a further year.